- Anabolic steroids are synthetic (human-made) medicines that copy the effects of testosterone.

 - Do not combine anabolic steroids with caffeine or alcohol (which remove water from the body), or with other drugs such as amphetamines.

 Resources and support

-- Visit the Drug Help website for information on how to get help with anabolic steroid use.
+- Drug Help — information on how to get help with anabolic steroid use.

 Learn more here about the development and quality assurance of healthdirect content.